boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 After testing several recent GGUF models on a MacBook Air M4 (24 GB), I found that:

 * **Gemma 4 26B A4B** offers one of the best overall balance of responsiveness, memory usage, and perceived capability, delivering around 30 tok/s despite its large size.
-* **Qwen 3.5 9B** provides the best dense-model balance between speed and capability.
+* **Qwen 3.5 9B** provides the best dense-model balance between speed and practical usability in this tests.
 * **Qwen 3 14B** is noticeably slower because it is a dense model: all 14B parameters participate in every token generation, unlike MoE models where only a subset of parameters are activated.
-* **Qwen 3.6 27B** exceeds the practical memory limits of a 24 GB Air and swaps heavily without KV cache quantification reduction.
+* **Qwen 3.6 27B** exceeds the practical memory limits of a 24 GB Air and swaps heavily without KV cache quantization reduction.
 * **LFM 8B A1B** demonstrates how efficient MoE models can be, sustaining more than 60 tok/s.
 * **Prism Bonsai 27B** fits comfortably within memory limits, but it is too slow to be usable with about 10 to 6 tok/s.
 * **Qwen 3 Coder 30B A3B Instruct** was one of the fastest large models tested, combining high throughput (~37 tok/s) with strong coding-oriented behavior and low verbosity.